hasanbasricaglayan/github-search-repositories/README.md

-# GithubSearchRepositories
+# GitHubSearchRepositories

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.<br />
 This Angular application allows to search for repositories by using the GitHub REST API.

 ## Development server